cloudfoundry/eirini-release/README.md

 ### Environment variables
 It is not possible to set environment variables containing `:` to your apps containers because of Kubernetes restrictions.

-## Differences with Diego

-### Environment variables
-It is not possible to set environment variables contining `:` to your apps containers because of Kubernetes restrictions.

 ## Troubleshooting